 Investing Can Be an Emotional Ride

-Likewise, when the market is moving upwards, investors can sometimes fall victim to what’s known as FOMO (fear of missing out) — buying under the assumption that today’s growth is a sign tomorrow’s continued boom.
+Likewise, when the market is moving upwards, investors can sometimes fall victim to what’s known as FOMO (fear of missing out) — buying under the assumption that today’s growth is a sign of tomorrow’s continued boom.
 That strategy is not guaranteed to yield success either.

 Why Time in the Market Matters